erszcz/msc-thesis/dfly-multiboot.md

 `recover_bootinfo`, `identify_cpu`, `create_pagetables`.

-On the Intel x86 architecture the `identify_cpu` procedure is especially hairy as it must differentiate between all the possible CPUs in the line from 8086.
+On the Intel x86 architecture the `identify_cpu` procedure is especially hairy as it must differentiate between all the possible CPUs in the x86 line.
-The first processors did not support precise self-identification instructions so the identification is a trial and error process.
+The first processors did not support precise self-identification instructions, so the identification is a trial and error process.
 Discriminating between versions of the same chip manufactured by different vendors is in fact done by checking for known vendor-specific defects in the chip.